LeonSering/leonsering/content/publication/graf-2020-dynamic/index.md

 - article-journal
 publication: '*Mathematical Programming*'
 doi: 10.1007/s10107-020-01504-2
-abstract: '<p align="justify">We study dynamic network flows and introduce a notion of instantaneous dynamic equilibrium (IDE) requiring that for any positive inflow into an edge, this edge must lie on a currently shortest path towards the respective sink.
+abstract: 'We study dynamic network flows and introduce a notion of instantaneous dynamic equilibrium (IDE) requiring that for any positive inflow into an edge, this edge must lie on a currently shortest path towards the respective sink.
 We measure current shortest path length by current waiting times in queues plus physical travel